 Try to time the switch to your new account right after most of these electronic payments are completed for the month.
 That way, you’ll give yourself, your employer and your payees a few weeks to change things over.

-Step 2: Choose a new bank
+1. Choose a new bank

 Make sure to inquire about competitive interest rates on savings accounts, checking accounts with low fees, and any minimum deposit requirements.
-Consider opening a high-yield checking account to earn a good return on your money.
+Consider opening a high-yield checking account to earn a better return on your money.